rrbiz662/ecommerce/README.md

 To use the template, import it in the IDE of your choice as a Spring Boot application.
 Where required, this readme assumes the eclipse IDE.

-Once project is set up, you will see 5 packages:
+Once the project is set up, you will see 5 packages:

 * demo - this package contains the main method which runs the application